Last Updated on April 19, 2023 by Dave Farquhar

 - 5.8 GHz

-The earliest phones picked up interference from such mundane things as fluorescent lighting.
+Way back in the ’80s, early cordless phones picked up interference from such mundane things as fluorescent lighting.
 Eavesdropping on them was trivial as well.
 A police scanner easily picks them up.
 Sometimes even a regular radio will pick them up.

 That was part of the sales pitch for 900 MHz phones.
 But today, when you can find a new 900 MHz phone, they usually do little or nothing for privacy since modern 900 MHz phones tend to be analog rather than digital.